tree-sitter/tree-sitter/docs/section-2-using-parsers.md

 # Using Parsers

 All of Tree-sitter's parsing functionality is exposed through C APIs.
-Applications written in higher-level languages can use Tree-sitter via binding libraries like  [node-tree-sitter](https://github.com/tree-sitter/node-tree-sitter) or [rust-tree-sitter](https://github.com/tree-sitter/tree-sitter/tree/master/lib/binding_rust), which have their own documentation.
+Applications written in higher-level languages can use Tree-sitter via binding libraries like [node-tree-sitter](https://github.com/tree-sitter/node-tree-sitter) or the [tree-sitter rust crate](https://github.com/tree-sitter/tree-sitter/tree/master/lib/binding_rust), which have their own documentation.

 This document will describes the general concepts of how to use Tree-sitter, which should be relevant regardless of what language you're using.
 It also goes into some C-specific details that are useful if you're using the C API directly or are building a new binding to a different language.